mycom-int/gwthighmaps/README.md

 # What we had to implement

-* new Class extending BaseChart<T> to define the "Map" type.
+* New Class extending BaseChart<T> to define the "Map" type.
 * Use Moxie wrapper to set options manually on chart
+* Loader to be able to load a map

 # What it looks like